Solar panel degradation: what to expect from your Perth system over 25 years

 Normal:

-- Seasonal variation (winter vs summer can be 50% different in daily generation)
+- Seasonal variation (winter vs summer daily generation in Perth can differ by around 50%)

 - Day-to-day variation from weather and cloud cover